oneapi-src/oneDNN/src/gpu/nvidia/README.md

 ## Running Tests

-Following the above build instructions you can run tests:
+Following the above build instructions you can run the tests:

 ```bash
 ctest